aurelienpierre/wp-photographers-galleries/readme.txt

 = Galleries improvements =

-**Photographers galleries** enable the WordPress built-in HTML5 support for pictures and galleries to produce `<figure>` and `<figcaption>` tags to increase the SEO and get rid of WordPress default gallery layout (which width is set by the global variable `$content_width`) and adds a fully responsive stylesheet to fit the galleries along the borders of the container.
+**Photographers galleries** enable the WordPress built-in HTML5 support for pictures and galleries to produce `<figure>` and `<figcaption>` tags to increase the SEO and get rid of WordPress default gallery layout (which width is set by the global variable `$content_width`).
+They add a fully responsive stylesheet to fit the galleries along the borders of the container.

 It also adds more thumbnails sizes for the responsive `srcset` HTML attribute of images, allowing browsers to load exactly the right image size for the current viewport size.
+These sizes go all the way from 240×360px to 4096×2160px, so don't be afraid to upload high-resolution images, your visitors will only see the image size relevant for their screen size and pixel density.

 No particular operation is required, just use your regular WordPress gallery builder inside the post editor.